-David is the managing partner and founder of DPH Legal.
+David is the managing partner and founder of Reading employment solicitors DPH Legal.
 He qualified in 2003 and has specialised in employment law throughout his career.
-As an employment law solicitor in Reading, David has an extensive employer client base ranging from small owner managed businesses to plcs, however, he also advises executives on the full spectrum of employment law issues.
+As an employment law solicitor, David has an extensive employer client base ranging from small owner managed businesses to plcs, however, he also advises executives on the full spectrum of employment law issues.
 David has provided advice in relation to litigation which has gained the attention of the national press on more than one occasion in recent years and he frequently acts for Respondents/Defendants and Claimants in high value disputes in the Employment Tribunals and the High Court.
+David has advised professional Football and Rugby clubs and Formula One teams on employment law disputes with senior personnel.
+He regularly appears as a guest speaker on BBC local radio and has appeared in the National Press providing expert analysis on current employment law developments.

 Mark was called to the bar in 2009 before cross-qualifying as a solicitor in 2013.
 Mark has acted for both Claimants and Respondents in the Employment Tribunal and also has experience of litigation in the Employment Appeals Tribunal, County Court and High Court in addition to regularly advising employers on non-contentious matters.
 Mark has experience of dealing with a wide range of areas of employment law including but not limited to unfair dismissal, discrimination, whistleblowing, and TUPE.
 Mark also has experience of advising on related matters such as breach of contract, post-termination restrictions, and pensions.
 Mark is also a qualified teacher and has previously held lecturing posts at City of Oxford College and the University of Warwick, where he taught contract law.
 Mark is a member of the Employment Lawyers Bar Association and the Employment Lawyers Association.